Fort Langley: Airport

-Albion Ferry (Closed)
+Albion Ferry (closed)

 Until 2009, commuters and other motorists heading to and from the Albion Ferry connecting with Maple Ridge passed through Fort Langley.
 After the opening of the Golden Ears Bridge, however, the ferry was decommissioned on July 31, 2009.
 The ferry terminal is now abandoned.
 This has significantly reduced the commuter traffic through the commercial core of Fort Langley.

 Bus

 Fort Langley is served by TransLink's 562 bus.
-It will take you to either Langley Centre or Walnut Grove (Carvolth Exchange).
+It will take you to either Langley Centre or Walnut Grove, Langley (Carvolth Exchange).

 Infrastructure

 Fire Hall

 The community is served by the Township of Langley Fire Department Hall 2, staffed by paid on-call firefighters.

 Education

-Served by School District 35 Langley, Fort Langley has two schools; Fort Langley Elementary School, and Langley Fine Arts School (a specialty arts-focused 1-12 school).
+Served by School District 35 Langley, Fort Langley has two schools; Fort Langley Elementary School, and Langley Fine Arts School (a specialty arts-focused Kindergarten-12 school).
 Trinity Western University is located just south of Fort Langley.

-Popular culture
+In popular culture

 The railway station is featured in the music video for the Punjabi song "Mera Deewanapan" by Amrinder Gill.

-An episode of the TV series The X-Files entitled "Home", set in the U.S. village of Home, Pennsylvania, was actually filmed near Fort Langley and Surrey.
+An episode of the TV series The X-Files entitled "Home", set in the village of Home, Pennsylvania, was actually filmed near Fort Langley and Surrey, with the Fort Langley Community Hall doubling as a sheriff's station.

 The TV series Riverdale features the Fort Gallery at 9048 Glover Rd as the Riverdale Register, and season two features a building in the 23300 block of Mavis Avenue.

 Other productions filmed in Fort Langley include Air Bud, Once Upon a Time, Twilight, Bates Motel, Big Sky, Sonic the Hedgehog 2, Fire Country and Supernatural.
 The town is a popular site for filming due to its historic architecture and small-town character.

+Scenes from season 2 of the HBO series The Last of Us set in Jackson Hole, Wyoming were filmed in Fort Langley as well as other locales in the area such as Langley.